databrickslabs/ucx/README.md

 If you do not have account groups matching the workspace in which UCX is installed, please run [`create-account-groups` command](#create-account-groups-command) before running the group migration workflow.

 The group migration workflow is designed to migrate workspace-local groups to account-level groups.
-It ensures that all the necessary groups are available in the workspace with the correct permissions, and removes any unnecessary groups and permissions.
-The tasks in the group migration workflow depend on the output of the assessment workflow and should only be executed after a successful run of the assessment workflow.
-The output of each [inventory database](#installation-resources) to be used for further analysis and decision-making.
+It verifies if the necessary groups are available to the workspace with the correct permissions, and removes unnecessary groups and permissions.
+The group migration workflow depends on the output of the assessment workflow, thus, should only be executed after a successful run of the assessment workflow.
+The group migration workflow may be executed multiple times.
-The group migration workflow can be executed multiple times to ensure that all groups are migrated successfully and that all the necessary permissions are assigned.

 1. `verify_metastore_attached`: Verifies if a metastore is attached.
-Account level groups are only available when a a metastore is attached.
+Account level groups are only available when a metastore is attached.
 [See `assign-metastore` command.](#assign-metastore-command)
 2. `rename_workspace_local_groups`: This task renames workspace-local groups by adding a `ucx-renamed-` prefix.
 This step is taken to avoid conflicts with account groups that may have the same name as workspace-local groups.